European Diploma in Paediatric Radiology (EDiPR)

 The EDiPR is endorsed by the European Society of Paediatric Radiology (ESPR) and all courses are accredited by the European Board of Radiology (EBR) and European Union of Medical Specialists (UEMS).

-• The four individual examinations and diploma provide an objective test of knowledge in paediatric radiology at the end of subspecialty training and/or fellowship in paediatric radiology.
+• The individual course-related examinations and the final diploma examination provide an objective test of knowledge in paediatric radiology at the end of subspecialty training and/or fellowship in paediatric radiology.

 • The EDiPR certifies that a candidate has passed high quality examinations (in English) in paediatric radiology.